Cornus mas: Flowers

 The species is also grown as an ornamental plant for its late winter yellow flowers, which open earlier than those of Forsythia.
 While Cornus mas flowers are not as large and vibrant as those of the Forsythia, the entire plant can be used for a similar effect in the landscape.

 Wood

 The wood of C. mas is extremely dense and, unlike the wood of most other woody plant species, sinks in water.
-This density makes it valuable for crafting into tool handles, parts for machines, etc.
+This density makes it valuable for crafting into tool handles or parts for machines.

-Cornus mas was used from the seventh century BCE onward by Greek craftsmen to construct spears, javelins and bows, the craftsmen considering it far superior to any other wood.
+Cornus mas was used from the seventh century BCE onward by Greek craftsmen to construct spears, javelins and bows, as a material far superior to any other wood.
 The wood's association with weaponry was so well known that the Greek name for it was used as a synonym for "spear" in poetry during the fourth and third centuries BCE.

 In Italy, the mazzarella, uncino or bastone, the stick carried by the butteri or mounted herdsmen of the Maremma region, is traditionally made of cornel-wood, there called crognolo or grugnale, dialect forms of corniolo.